Boombox Saints: For the Moment (2012)

 The group released their debut album For the Moment on October 23, 2012.
 Freeky P described the album as "a post-modern, modern epic love tale of our collective lives tracked by a new-stalgic soundscape, detailing the joys and falls of relationships in the never ending chase of happiness.
 In short, walk 14 songs of our lives and you'll forever be changed".
 This explains the album cover, a pair of worn out Jordan Concord '11s originally belonging to Adlib.
 Further still, emcee Huggy Fresh has claimed that the album is "as outside the box as a fresh pair of J's".
 For the Moment features guest appearances from long time friends Emmalyn Estrada ("Blind", "Peekaboo Style") and Jenilee Reyes ("For You") as well as up and coming Vancouver singer/songwriter Vanessa Villabroza ("By My Side").

 Following its release, music critic Stuart Derdeyn of The Province touted the album as "one of the more solid hip-hop releases to ever come out of town (Vancouver)" and the Vancouver Sun′s Francois Marchand added that For the Moment "is a reminder of the kind of heartfelt soul that rap can really deliver."
 It was featured in Postmedia Network outlets across Canada and received support from Exclaim!, CBC Music, !Earshot Magazine, Hip Hop Canada, The National Post, Canada.com, Dose.ca, BeatRoute Magazine, VancouverIsAwesome.com, WinnieCooper.net and The Snipe News.

 On November 13, 2012, For the Moment debuted on the National Campus and Community Radio Association's Earshot Charts at #5 on the National Hip Hop Top 10.
 Two weeks later, the album became #1 on the National Hip Hop Top 10 as determined by airplay from campus and community radio stations across Canada.
 The band's debut remained #1 on the National Hip Hop Top 10 charts for three consecutive weeks from November 27 through December 11, 2012.

 In an interview with BeatRoute Magazine, the band said that they intended to shoot ten music videos for tracks from For the Moment and planned to tour extensively in 2013.
 However, the band appears to have broken up by 2014.

 According to his website, Freeky P (J.P.
 Pascual) is still performing, co-founded JYRATE, Vancouver's only strictly Afrobeat night, and has started a t-shirt design company.
 He does not mention Boombox Saints in his biography.

 As of Sept 2021, DJ Relik is still performing and has started a school for DJs in the Vancouver area; it does not mention Boombox Saints in its credentials.

-Huggy Fresh† (Geoffrey Rarama) passed away in April 2017, at age 36.
+Huggy Fresh† (Geoffrey Rarama) died in April 2017, at age 36.